OddOneOut/bwp-recent-comments/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed the bug that strips legit HTML tags in comment templates.
+Thanks to [Mike McKoy](http://www.hairwegoproducts.com/)!
+* Fixed the bug that prevents empty comment templates.
+* Fixed the widget class so that it functions more expectedly.
+* Fixed some minor bugs that might cause notice or warning messages.
+Thanks to **Konstantin**!
+* Added a reset instances button that will reset all malformed instances caused by 1.0.0's bugs.
+* It is now possible to have HTML in 'no comment' and 'stripped comment' message.
+* Comments that belong to trashed posts are no longer included in comment lists.

 = 1.0.0 =
 * Initial Release.

 == Upgrade Notice ==

+= 1.0.1 =
+* A critical bug fix release, all users are advised to update immediately!

 = 1.0.0 =
 * Enjoy the plugin!